-A feature of this tree is the degree of intermarriage between the Ashown and Ovenden families at Rotherfield in the early 1700s.
+A feature of Tree 2 is the degree of intermarriage between the Ashown and Ovenden families at Rotherfield in the early 1700s.
 This tree connects to the WAITE family at Leigh, Kent which has been extensively researched and published elsewhere on this website: https://www.nynne.org/ui100.htm

 Tree 3 is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and early 1600s.
 The tree has an interesting connection to high status families in Sussex through the marriage of John Ashdown and Ann Elliott in 1672.
 The Eliott’s have connections through marriage to the Fermor family of Walshes Manor at Rotherfield and the Newington’s, a gentry family in the Ticehurst/Burwash area.
 It may be an indication that this Ashdown family (and the earlier generations in Tree 2.) were considered to be reasonably prosperous.

 Tree 4 is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and has yet to be connected to a larger tree.

 Tree 5 is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and early 1600s.

-Despite many years of research by Patricia Ashdown Shepherd, this family tree has so far proven difficult to extend earlier than c1750s due to religious non-conformity in the early families.
+Despite many years of research by Patricia Ashdown Shepherd, Tree 8 has so far proven difficult to extend earlier than c1750s due to religious non-conformity in the early families.

 Alexander Ashdowne appears at East Grinstead in 1752 and there is no obvious birth or baptism to be found for him.
 It is possible that he is linked to earlier occurrences of Ashdown's at East Grinstead (see Tree 8A), in particular to the family of Robert Ashdown who was buried at East Grinstead in 1714 and left a will.
 There is an Alexander in that family but he moved to Tonbridge and then to Speldhurst and a connection has yet to be made.